-President Obama signed the Plain Writing Act of 2010 into law on Oct.
+The Plain Writing Act of 2010 was signed into law by the President of the United States on Oct.
 13, 2010, requiring all federal agencies use "clear Government communication that the public can understand and use."
-In keeping with the letter and the spirit of the new law, the FCC is committed to writing new documents in plain language using the federal plain language guidelines.
+In keeping with the letter and the spirit of the law, the FCC is committed to writing new documents in plain language using the federal plain language guidelines.

-The Plain Writing Act of 2010 (PDF) required the agency to use plain writing in all documents covered by the law starting Oct.
+The Plain Writing Act of 2010 (PDF) required the agency to use plain writing in all documents covered by the law as of Oct.
 13, 2011.
 "Covered documents" are defined as ones that:

 - are necessary for obtaining any federal government benefit or service,

 - provide information about any federal government benefit or service, or

 - explain to the public how to comply with a requirement that the federal government administers or enforces.

 A "covered document" can be in paper or electronic form.
 The term includes letters, forms, publications, notices and instructions.
 "Covered documents" also include material on this website, even if that material is not published in paper form.